in

 “It’s super rude if someone just sends you a thumbs up.
 So I also had a weird time adjusting because my workplace is the same.

-“So yeah, it’s a generational communication culture difference.
+“So yeah, it’s a generational communication culture difference.”

-“Just imagine how would it feel to go into your boss’ room, say something, and then see him turn to you, look you in the eye, and [give you a thumbs up].”
+“It’s not that odd to see it as passive-aggressive,” weighs in a third.
+“Just imagine how would it feel to go into your boss’ room, say something, and then see him turn to you, look you in the eye, and give you a thumbs up.”

 Person using emojis in text.